Bittern

 Population growth drivers in Bittern are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Bittern's population is estimated at around 4,189 as of Feb 2026.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Bittern's population is estimated at around 4,189 as of Feb 2026.
 This reflects a decrease of 87 people (2.0%) since the 2021 Census, which reported a population of 4,276 people.
-The change is inferred from the resident population of 4,175, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 15 validated new addresses since the Census date.
+The change is inferred from the resident population of 4,175 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 15 validated new addresses since the Census date.
 This level of population equates to a density ratio of 243 persons per square kilometer, providing significant space per person and potential room for further development.
+Over the past decade, Bittern has demonstrated resilient growth patterns with a compound annual growth rate of 1.0%, outpacing the SA4 region.
 Population growth for the area was primarily driven by overseas migration that contributed approximately 55% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
 For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Anticipating future population dynamics, an above median population growth of Australian statistical areas is projected, with the suburb of Bittern expected to grow by 618 persons to 2041 based on aggregated SA2-level projections, reflecting a increase of 16.4% in total over the 17 years.
+Moving forward with demographic trends, an above median population growth of national statistical areas is projected, with the area expected to grow by 621 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 14.5% in total over the 17 years.

 Frequently Asked Questions - Population